-Audits undertaken by applicant
+Audits undertaken by applicant Applicants must provide evidence of complete and ongoing internal (e.g. hospital) and external audit activities

-Applicants must provide evidence of complete and ongoing internal (e.g. hospital) and external audit activities relevant to specialty and undertaken together with conclusion and affect on practice, (supported by evidence of any published audit, authenticated by the head of department or laboratory manager or equivalent).
+····· relevant to specialty and undertaken together with conclusion and affect on practice, (supported by evidence of any

+published audit).

 You should provide evidence of the five stages of the audit process:

-- 1. Definition of criteria and standards
+1. Definition of criteria and standards

-- 2. Data collection
+2. Data collection

-- 3. Assessment of performance against criteria and standards
+3. Assessment of performance against criteria and standards

-- 4. Identification of changes (alterations to practice)
+4. Identification of changes (alterations to practice)

-- Re-evaluation
+5. Re-evaluation

 Evidence you could supply includes:

+audit reports (collections of data alone are not considered as a full clinical audit)

+publications

-- audit reports (collections of data alone are not considered as a full clinical audit) - publications - submissions to ethics committee (not satisfactory alone) - presentations of audit work (see above for details required for presentations) - letter from audit or clinical governance lead confirming participation in audit or governance activities - guidelines produced to reflect lessons learned within audit - notes from self-reflective diaries.
+presentations of audit work (see above for details required for presentations)

+letter from audit or clinical governance lead confirming participation in audit or governance activities

+guidelines produced to reflect lessons learned within audit

+notes from self-reflective diaries.

 You can use these documents to demonstrate:

-- the types and complexity of cases you are involved in
+the types and complexity of cases you are involved in

-- triangulation with logbook information CPD
+triangulation with logbook information continuing professional development

-- communication, partnership and teamwork

-- relationships with colleagues, patients

-- leadership

-- multi disciplinary working.

-Reflective diaries

-You can use this document to demonstrate

-triangulation with logbooks

-relationships with colleagues

-your recognition of the limits of your professional competence

-handling of critical incidents or complaints

-how you have changed your practice in the light of experiences (part of audit).

-As this evidence is self produced for its content to be given weight it must be supported or triangulated by other evidence.

-Service Improvement and clinical governance meetings Applicants should provide evidence of attendance at local or national external quality assurance (EQA) scheme (supported by evidence of participation in quality assurance, e.g. letter).

-This area could be demonstrated in a number of ways including:

-invitations to attend meetings

-minutes or agendas of meetings demonstrating your attendance and participation in the meeting.

-You can use these documents to demonstrate:

 communication, partnership and teamwork

-relationships with colleagues
+relationships with colleagues, patients

 leadership

-multi disciplinary working
+multi disciplinary working.

-participation in audit or clinical governance.
+Reflective diaries You can use this document to demonstrate triangulation with logbooks relationships with colleagues your recognition of the limits of your professional competence handling of critical incidents or complaints how you have changed your practice in the light of experiences (part of audit).
+As this evidence is self produced for its content to be given weight it must be supported or triangulated by other evidence.
+Service improvement and clinical governance meetings Applicants should provide evidence of attendance at local or national external quality assurance (EQA) scheme (supported by evidence of participation in quality assurance, e.g. letter).
+This area could be demonstrated in a number of ways including: invitations to attend meetings minutes or agendas of meetings demonstrating your attendance and participation in the meeting.
+You can use these documents to demonstrate: communication, partnership and teamwork relationships with colleagues leadership multi disciplinary working participation in audit or clinical governance.
 All evidence in this area must be anonymised for individual patient data.